-Prerequisites: ANSI 1124 and BIOL 1114 or (BIOL 1113 and BIOL 1111) or
+Prerequisites: ANSI 1124 and BIOL 1114 or consent of instructor.
 Description: Form and function of livestock and poultry.
 Major systems (muscle, skeletal, neural, endocrine, cardiovascular, respiratory and gastrointestinal) with emphasis on comparative anatomy and integrated function related to livestock in agricultural production systems.